 And that’s it!
 At no point have I needed anything else.
 On the contrary, several times I’ve wished I had left a few things at home.
 Mainly, the backpack rain cover and my Montbell thermal jacket.
 I considered bringing my eno DoubleNest hammock, but I’m glad I didn’t…Ecuadorians love hammocks so it’s been easy to find one to relax in.

-In the future I plan to travel with even less.
+In the future I plan to travel with even less, reducing my digital nomad packing list to the bare essentials.
 I’ll probably find a smaller backpack, a lighter daypack, a more mobile laptop computer, and pack one or two less t-shirts and pairs of socks.
 Ultimately, what I’ve learned through hiking the Appalachian Trail, living fulltime in a van, and backpack vagabonding in South America is that lighter is better.
 If you can learn to live with less, you’ll be able to enjoy more.